Fri | 9am – 5:30pm |

 My father was a gardener.
 Now he is a garden.

-His father was one of that generation of tragic smokers born right after the World War II in Bulgaria, who clung to the snorkels of their cigarettes.
-A rebel without a cause, he knew how to fail with heroic self-deprecation.
+His father, one of a generation of tragic smokers born at the end of the Second World War in Bulgaria, who clung to the snorkels of their cigarettes.

-The garden he created out of a barren village yard first saved him, then killed him It remains his living legacy: peonies and potatoes, roses and cherry trees - and endless stories.
+His father, who created and le behind a garden, blooming from a barren village yard: peonies and potatoes, roses and cherry trees - and endless stories.

-But without him, his son's past, with all its afternoons, began to quietly crack.
+His father, without whom the man's past begins to quietly crack, leaving him buried in all the a fternoons of childhood.
 Because the end of our fathers is the end of a world.

-From the winner of the International Booker Prize, comes a novel about a father, a son, and an orphaned garden in a fading world that spans from ancient Ithaca to present-day Sofia, interweaving the botany of sorrow, the consolations of storytelling and the arrival of the first tulips of spring.
+From the winner of the International Booker Prize comes a novel about a father, a son and an orphaned garden.
+Set in a fading world, it spans from ancient Ithaca to present-day Sofia, interweaving the botany of sorrow, the consolations of storytelling and the arrival of the first tulips of spring.